nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Fall of the Note Taker.md

 ### We Fixated On Collecting Junk
 Collecting can be addictive.
-It can give us the illusion that
+It can give us the illusion that we are making progress.
+This is the Collector's Fallacy.